mlang251/ReactInit/README.md

   1. An index.html file with a basic template
   2. An index.js file that renders the main App component
  10. In _./app/components_ creates the following:
-  1. An App.js file which renders a "Hello World" h1
+  1. An App.js component which renders a "Hello World" h1
  11. Calls _npm run build_